Artist's concept of the main terminal building at Spaceport America.

 The spaceport will cover some 70 square kilometers (27 square miles) and serve as the departure point for flights by Virgin Galactic, run by billionaire adventurer and business magnate Richard Branson, who has signed a 20-year lease to use the facility.
 Branson's plans ultimately call for launching as many as three flights a day for two-hour rides.

-Spaceport America will also be the venue for the annual X Prize Cup in which rocketeers will compete in a 21st century version of the great aviation races of old.
+Spaceport America will also be the venue for the annual X Prize Cup in which rocketeers will compete in a twenty-first century version of the great aviation races of old.
 The 1,433-meter (4,700-foot) elevation of the site will save on the amount of jet fuel it takes to get the spacecraft to the proper altitude for launch from their mothercraft.
 The first X Prize Cup was held in 2005 and attracted as many as 20,000 visitors.

 Plans call eventually for a full launch complex, a 3,600-meter runway and aviation facility, a payload assembly complex, futuristic terminal (see below), and other site infrastructure, construction of which is scheduled to begin in 2008.